 During the riots, men disguised as women attacked the tollgates.
 They called themselves ‘Rebecca and her daughters’.
 This is most likely to be after a passage in the Bible where Rebecca talks of the need to ‘possess the gates of those who hate them’ (Genesis XXIV, verse 60).
 People at that time knew the Bible well.

 Tolls were a big expense for small farmers, who used the roads to take their crops and animals to market, and also to collect lime (a chalky mineral).
 Lime was used to improve the quality of the soil so farmers could grow better crops.
 It could cost as much as five shillings (25p) in tolls to move a cart of lime eight miles inland.
 The people of west Wales did not want to pay to use their roads.
+Use this lesson to find out about the Rebecca riots using original documents relating to the nature of the movement, the experience of some of those involved and the reaction of the authorities.

 The first incident occurred in Pembrokeshire in May 1839 when a new tollgate at Efailwen was destroyed.
 This gate was an obvious target, situated on the road used by those carrying lime back from the coast.
 The Whitland Turnpike Trust rebuilt the gate, only for it to be destroyed again in June.
 A second new tollgate was attacked at Llanboidy.
 Trouble died down when it was agreed by the authorities that the gates would be not be rebuilt.